mjsqu/docker-dbt-postgres/README.md

 cd docker-dbt-postgres
 ```

 Set up a `.env` file at the root of the repository.
-To retrieve the values of `UID` and `GID`, run the command:
+The `.env` file should contain values for `UID` and `GID` (see sample below) - these can be obtained from the `id` command:

 ```shell
 id
 ```

 Sample output:
 ```shell
 uid=1000(codespace) gid=1000(codespace) groups=1000(codespace)...
 ```

-Populate the .env file with the outputs of the id command and some settings for postgres, for example:
+Populate the .env file with the outputs of the `id` command and some settings for postgres, for example:

 ```.env
 UID=1000